NxPKG/khulnasoft-docs/content/cloudflare-one/identity/idp-integration/adfs.md

 Some IdPs allow administrators to upload metadata files from their SP (service provider).

-To get your Cloudflare metadata file:
+To get your Khulnasoft metadata file:

 1. Download your unique SAML metadata file at the following URL (replace `<your-team-name>` in this example with your own {{<glossary-tooltip term_id="team name">}}team name{{</glossary-tooltip>}}):